oschrenk/notes/tea.md

 #### Cooking ####

 - First infusion of the green tea.
-Brew for 1-2 minutes, drink or pour away, keep leaves in teapot, as they are needed fpr the second infusion.
+Brew for 1-2 minutes, drink or pour away, keep leaves in teapot, as they are needed for the second infusion.
 - Clean mint leaves.
 Add directly into teapot.
 Add saffron, anise and sugar.
 Brew with 70-80°C hot water.
 - Brew for 5-8 minutes.
 Swing the teapot from time to time.